breatheco-de/old_website/README.md

 # BreatheCode LMS Theme for Wordpress

+This LMS is built as a child theme of "TheDocs" a wordpress theme meant for code documentation.
+Here is the link: http://thetheme.io/thedocs/landing/?utm_source=themeforest&utm_medium=preview&utm_campaign=thedocs

 ## Installing the LMS

 0) **Clone this repository and then change the remote to your own repository**